 Classes

-At Harvard, I have taught courses on a range of topics, including historiographies of American religion from the nineteenth century until the present, the history of American evangelicalism, case studies of religious-cultural diversity in the U.S., pedagogy in the Study of Religion, and the critical introduction to Asian American and Pacific Islander Studies.
-I’m a recipient of the Certificate of Distinction and Excellence in Teaching (from Harvard Office of Undergraduate Education) in Fall 2021 and Spring 2022, an award to recognize the best graduate teaching fellows.
+At Harvard, I have designed and taught courses across a range of historical and thematic areas, including historiographies of American religion from the nineteenth century to the present, the history of American evangelicalism, case studies of religious encounter and conflict in contemporary America, transnational religious networks and global patterns of change between 1500 and 2000, and an introductory seminar in Asian American and Pacific Islander Studies.
+My teaching has earned recognition through Harvard's Certificate of Distinction and Excellence in Teaching in Fall 2021 and Spring 2022, awards given to graduate instructors demonstrating exceptional classroom effectiveness.

 BNI F23: Invention of the Family: Religious History of the Korean Diaspora (Instructor, Fall 2023)